rokbenko/crew-news/README.md

 CrewNews addresses this critical issue by actively sourcing and presenting content from a diverse range of media providers from the United States, ensuring that multiple perspectives are represented in each report.
 By utilizing advanced AI technologies, CrewNews fosters a more balanced discourse, empowering users to hear all sides of the story for a given question or topic and come closer to the truth.

+For example, here's a part of the report that CrewNews generated for the *US Presidential Debate 2024 Harris vs Trump* topic:

+> /.../
+> The New York Times reported that Harris also slammed Trump for a social media post in which he thanked Chinese President Xi Jinping for his handling of the Covid-19 pandemic [3].
+In contrast, Fox News highlighted Trump's assertion that his leadership style was the reason why China and other countries respected him [4].
+> /.../

+If you're a The New York Times reader, Trump === bad.
+If you're a Fox News reader, Trump === good.
+Where's the truth?
+Usually in the middle.

 <br>

 ## 🚀 Getting started 🚀